Luigi Cherubini: French assimilation

-Cherubini adopted the French version of his name, Marie-Louis-Charles-Zénobi-Salvador Cherubini; this appears in all extant documents that show his full name after 1790, though his Italian name is favored nowadays.
-Performances of Démophoon were favorably received at the Académie Royale de Musique in 1788.
+Cherubini adopted the French version of his name, Marie-Louis-Charles-Zénobi-Salvador Cherubini; this appears in all extant documents that show his full name after 1790, though his Italian name is now favoured.
+Performances of Démophoon were favourably received at the Académie Royale de Musique in 1788.
 With Viotti's help, the Théâtre de Monsieur in the Tuileries appointed Cherubini as its director in 1789.
 Three years later, after a move to the rue Feydeau and the fall of the monarchy, the company became known as the Théâtre Feydeau.
 This position gave Cherubini the opportunity to read countless libretti and choose one that best suited his temperament.

 Cherubini's music began to show more originality and daring.
 His first major success was Lodoïska (1791), which was admired for its realistic heroism.
 This was followed by Elisa (1794), set in the Swiss Alps, and Médée (1797), Cherubini's best-known work.
 Les deux journées (1800), in which Cherubini simplified his style, was a popular success.
 These and other operas were premièred at the Théâtre Feydeau or the Opéra-Comique.
 Feeling financially secure, he married Anne Cécile Tourette in 1794 and began a family of three children.

 The fallout from the French Revolution affected Cherubini until the end of his life.
 Politics forced him to hide his connections with the former aristocracy and seek governmental appointments.
 Although Napoleon found him too complex, Cherubini wrote at least one patriotic work per year for more than a decade.
 He was appointed Napoleon's director of music in Vienna for part of 1805 and 1806, whereupon he conducted several of his works in that city.

 In 1808 Cherubini was elected an associated member of the Royal Institute of the Netherlands.